illustration of targeted questions surfacing hidden insights from a peer feedback loop

 Well-designed 360 feedback questions make it easier for an honest reviewer to say the true thing clearly.
 That’s the whole job.
 The question doesn’t create honesty where none exists; it removes the structural barriers to honesty that most question designs accidentally build in.

 What no question design can fix is a broken trust environment.
 If reviewers don’t believe the process is confidential, or don’t trust that feedback will be handled with care, the best questions in the world produce polite noise.
 Building a feedback culture is upstream of question design, and it’s worth understanding before you run your first review.
+And even with the right questions and a safe room, wording is only one reason feedback comes back vague; why 360 feedback is always vague covers the other causes, from the social risk of being specific to the synthesis step that flattens it.

 The questions in this guide are a starting point.
 The underlying principle, observable behavior in a specific situation, is the thing worth keeping.
 Once you understand why a question works, you can write your own for situations this list doesn’t cover.
 That’s more durable than any question bank.